nf-core/airrflow/docs/usage/bulk_tutorial.md

 nextflow run nf-core/airrflow -r 4.3.0 -profile test,docker --outdir test_results
 ```

+> [!NOTE]
+> The '-r' flag in the command specifies which nf-core/airrflow release to run.
+We recommend always [checking](https://nf-co.re/airrflow/releases_stats/) and using the latest release.

 If the tests run through correctly, you should see this output in your command line:

 ```bash